Updated August 15th, 2023 by Ben Reynolds

 - That can be held for the long run

-You can see Buffett’s 20 highest yielding dividend stocks here to see real-world examples of what he invests in.
+You can see Buffett’s Berkshire stock portfolio here to see real-world examples of what he invests in.

 Buffett is a life-long learner.
 He advocates for continual self-improvement.
 He waits for great opportunities to come in business, and does not act until they do.

-Whether you are an investor, manager, or looking for new ways to improve yourself, you have something to learn from Warren Buffett.
+Whether you are an investor, investment professional, manager, or looking for new ways to improve yourself, you likely have something to learn from Warren Buffett quotes.